brianadams2337/containerstore-demo/.changeset/witty-fishes-clap.md

 '@scayle/storefront-boilerplate-nuxt': patch
 ---

-E2E: Enhanced end-to-end test reliability for filter deeplinks.
-The test now verifies filter functionality regardless of the order returned by the backend.
-This eliminates false negatives caused by varying filter order and ensures consistent test results.
+[E2E] Improved the robustness of the end-to-end test for filter deeplinks.
+The test now validates filter functionality irrespective of the order in which filters are returned by the backend.
+This addresses an issue where variations in filter order could lead to false negative test results, ensuring more consistent and reliable testing.